 as a keyword.
 We previously used a cookie-cutter and cookies metaphor to illustrate the relationship between a class and the objects instantiated from it.

 In the cookie-cutter metaphor, the cutter plays the role of the class while the cookies are the objects.
-A cookie-cutter describes the shape and the size of a cookie, but it's inedible and does not consist of any cookie ingredients.
+A cookie-cutter describes a cookie's shape and size but is inedible and contains no cookie ingredients.
 Alternatively, we make cookies from flour, sugar, and butter.
-Once we make the cookie dough, we can stamp out as many cookies as wanted with the cookie cutter.
-Classes and objects are fundamentally connected, so at times the terms are used interchangeably.
+Once we make the cookie dough, we can stamp out as many cookies as we want with the cookie cutter.
+Classes and objects are fundamentally connected, so we often use them interchangeably.
 Nevertheless, the two concepts are distinct.

 So, we can say that a class is a description that describes three characteristics of the objects that are created or instantiated from it: